aakash-dec7/Simple_Encoder_Decoder/README.md

 # Simple Encoder Decoder

 ## Overview
 This project implements a simple Encoder-Decoder model using LSTM layers for sequence-to-sequence (seq2seq) learning.
-The model is designed for neural machine translation (NMT) tasks, translating English sentences into French sentences.
+The model is designed for neural machine translation (NMT) tasks, translating English sentences into Spanish sentences.
 The Encoder encodes the input sentence into hidden states, and the Decoder uses these hidden states to generate the target sentence.

 ## Features
 * Implements seq2seq architecture with LSTM layers for both Encoder and Decoder.